panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 Open the demo.
 The input field is initialized with `'Unknown'`.

-Type something into the input field.
-You'll see that the text rendered on the screen always stays as `'Unknown'`.
-This means that `text` ref *is not updated* when the value of the input field changes.
+Type some characters into the input field.
+The text rendered on the screen always stays the same: `'Unknown'`.
+It means that `text` ref *is not updated* when the value of the input field changes.

-`:value="text"` data flows just in one direction: from the `text` ref into the input field.
+`:value="text"` data flows in one direction only: from the `text` ref into the input field.
 Typing into the input field, however, doesn't change the `text` ref.

-`v-model` enables a *two-way* data flow, while `:value` enables a *one-way* data flow.
+In conclusion, `v-model` enables a *two-way* data flow, while `:value` enables a *one-way* data flow.

+### 2.2 Emulating v-model

 Despite the difference, there's a deep relationship between `:value` and `v-model`.
 The html template:

 ```html
 <input v-model="text" type="text" />